Southwestern University (Philippines): Campuses

-Southwestern University is in the south of the City of Cebu, Philippines.
-The university has two campuses.
-The main campus is located on Urgello St. and the Aznar Coliseum Complex is on Aznar Road, just some 200 meters away from the main campus.
+Southwestern University is located in southern Cebu City, Philippines.
+It currently operates two campuses: the Main Campus on Urgello Street and the Aznar Coliseum Complex on Aznar Road, approximately 200 meters from the Main Campus.

-The university once had a South Campus (Basak Campus) on E. Sabellano St., Basak San Nicolas, Cebu City.
-The South Campus has since closed and has been in operation by another school.
-The closed South Campus formerly housed the College of Veterinary Medicine, the Veterinary Teaching Hospital, and the Elementary and High School Training Departments.
-All programs were transferred to the Main and Aznar Coliseum Complex campuses.
+The university formerly operated a South Campus, also known as the Basak Campus, on E. Sabellano Street in Basak San Nicolas, Cebu City.
+The campus has since closed and is now occupied by another school.
+It formerly housed the College of Veterinary Medicine, the Veterinary Teaching Hospital, and the Elementary and High School Training Departments.
+These programs were subsequently transferred to the Main Campus and Aznar Coliseum Complex.

 Main Campus

 The main campus is the home of the colleges of School of Design + Communication, Arts and Sciences, School of Business, Computer Studies, Criminology, Dentistry, Engineering, Graduate School, Law, Maritime, Medical Technology, Medicine, Optometry, Pharmacy, Physical Therapy, and Teachers' College.

 The Southwestern Medical Center (formerly Sacred Heart Hospital), Pathology and Biology Museums, Library, Interfaith Chapel, Botanical Garden, and the Administrative Offices are found in the main campus.